 CentiLeo also has high performance unbiased path tracing solver which is adaptively learned and is very efficient for many important render noise situations (global illumination, many lights, complex shape mesh lights, many-layer materials, subsurface scattering).

-CentiLeo is one of very few to support a new node-based Cinema editor since R21 giving rich enough support for material and shader settings.
+CentiLeo supports the node-based Cinema editor since R21 giving rich enough support for material and shader settings.

 Other important features include: